Awards for Essays on Gravitation

 For printable Acrobat PDF click here

-In 2014, for our sixty-fifth competition, the trustees of the Gravity Research Foundation are offering five awards for short essays for the purpose of stimulating thought and encouraging work on gravitation.
-The stipulations follow.
+In 2015, for our sixty-sixth competition, the trustees of the Gravity Research Foundation are offering five awards for short essays for the purpose of stimulating thought and encouraging work on gravitation.
+The stipulations follow:

 |2.||The First Award will be||